outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Path
 **Default:** `@data/eco`
-**Recommended:** Persistent storage
+**Recommended:** Persistent storage with backups **Restart required:** Yes
-**Requires restart:** Yes

 ### Description

-Specifies where Grand Exchange/economy data is stored.
+Specifies where Grand Exchange and economy data is saved.

 ---

 # Drop Table Paths

-These settings specify the XML files containing various drop tables.
+The following settings point to XML files containing specific drop tables.

+These paths are relative to `@data`.

 ---